Update September 14, 2017

-What do Anthem, Home Depot, Premera Blue Cross, and Target have in common?
+What do Anthem, Home Depot, Premera Blue Cross, Target, T-Mobile, and Equifax have in common?
 They are part of a growing list of companies to have suffered data breaches in the past couple of years.
 In each of these, millions of customers were affected as the attackers made off with names, addresses, birthdates, medical histories, credit card numbers, and--worst of all--even Social Security numbers.

 With so many news stories month after month, it’s easy to do one of two things:

 Grow numb to all of it, and thereby fail to take the necessary actions to protect your personal data in a real emergency; or

 Spend every waking moment freaking out about how pretty much everything but your genetic code is online (oh wait, that too?) and in the process of being stolen as you read this very sentence.

 Surely there's a middle way, you think, something that is neither defeatism nor constant vigilance.
 There isn't!
 You should be constantly vigilant about this stuff because the frequency of attacks is growing, especially when it comes to health data.

 The U.S. Department of Health & Human Services keeps a list of health record breaches that affect 500 or more individuals at a time.
 When the Washington Post looked at this data mid-2014, over 30 million customers had been affected.
 In the 8 or so months since then—and helped by the massive attacks on Anthem and Premera over the past few months—the number of individuals affected has exploded to over 133 million.

 It’s clear, then, that you should have some idea of how to respond if the worst happens, the same way you have an emergency plan in case a fire breaks out in your home.
 (You do have a plan, right?)
 But how vigilant you should be is the question, and it's an important one because the answer may mean the difference between staying on top of things and catching problems early, or burning out on the whole topic after a couple of months of unnecessary panic and letting something important slip past you.